osam2019/WEB_PaperPlane_Solo/README.md

     npm run build

 ## 파일 정보 및 목록 (File Manifest)
-Make sure you have installed all of the following prerequisites on your development machine:

--   Git -  [Download & Install Git](https://git-scm.com/downloads).
-OSX and Linux machines typically have this already installed.
--   Node.js -  [Download & Install Node.js](https://nodejs.org/en/download/)  and the npm package manager.
-If you encounter any problems, you can also use this  [GitHub Gist](https://gist.github.com/isaacs/579814)  to install Node.js.
 ## 저작권 및 사용권 정보 (Copyright / End User License)
  Copyright (C) 2019 Jaeyoung Lee <jaeleeps@gmail.com>